 There are some great spots to snorkel in Adelaide and around South Australia.
 While the water might be a little cool, the variety of snorkelling opportunities makes up for it.
 There are snorkels for all ability levels.
 We have also included a few tours that deliver unique snorkelling experiences.

 Even in summer, it is a good idea to wear at least a shortie wetsuit when you snorkel in South Australia.
 At best, summer water temperatures are in the low 20s.
-Not only do they provide a bit of sun protection, they keep you warmer which lets you to stay out and snorkel for longer.
+Not only do they provide a bit of sun protection, they keep you warmer which lets you snorkel for longer.
 Grab your gear and let’s hit the water!

 Rapid Bay Jetty